WUPX (FM)

 WUPX is a student-run radio station licensed to Northern Michigan University in Marquette, Michigan.
-The station broadcasts at 91.5 MHz FM.
+The station broadcasts at 91.5 FM.
 WUPX is operated by the student organization Radio X, which also hosts concerts, events, and benefits.

 WPUX is licensed to the NMU Board of Trustees, financed by the student activity fee, and operates separately from the University's other media outlet, WNMU-FM, and WNMU (TV).
 WUPX broadcasts from the Northern Center on the campus of Northern Michigan University.

 History

 Beginning in 1970 as WBKX, Radio X was initially broadcasting on the AM dial from the Lee Hall Gallery.
 In the 1980s, Radio X switched to a cable-only format (see cable radio).
 WBKX achieved FM status in September 1993, but during the FM licensing process, the Federal Communications Commission required Radio X to change its call letters to WUPX, as the station is known today.
 In 1990-1992 Christian Johanneson was the Business Manager for the station.
 In 1991 Theodore Fisher was the GM and initiated the transition from cable-only to on-air.